aruba/pyaoscx/pyaoscx/DESIGN.md

 #### Create

 This method maps to the HTTP POST verb.
 It retrieves a list of attributes from the object known as writable attributes, creating a body for the POST request.

 #### Update

 This method maps to the HTTP PUT verb.
-Just as the CREATE, retrieves a list of attributes from the object known as writable attributes.
+Just as the previous method, it retrieves a list of attributes from the object known as writable attributes.
 The difference is the UPDATE methods makes a PUT Request.
 It's important to know that this method is executed only if the object is materialized.

-##### NOTIFICATIONS
+##### Notifications

+To be supported in upcoming releases.

 #### Set

 Given that the REST API does not provide support to the HTTP PATCH verb yet, all the operations to change the device configuration must use the HTTP PUT verb.
-It means that the the original attributes must be retrieved first, then change the values required, and finally perform the change.
+It means that the original attributes must be retrieved first, then change the values required, and finally perform the change.
 This operation cannot be performed on an unmaterialized object.

 ### Session management